The Inspiring Story of the Architect “Zaha Hadid”

 Table of Contents

 Zaha Hadid, a name we architecture students always take with honor.
 She is often known as “The Queen of Curves”.
 In her architecture career, she has never used a 90° angle in any of her projects.
 Forbes magazine named her one of the 100 most powerful women in the world and the Japan Art Association presented her with the ‘Praemium Imperiale’.
 Her daring and unconventional buildings tiptoe a line between fantasy and reality, changing our understanding of what architecture can do.
 Her accomplishments were so constant that she garnered the greatest distinctions from civic, intellectual, and professional organizations all around the world.
 In 2004, she became the first woman architect to receive the most prestigious award, the “Pritzker Prize.”
-Each of her projects redefined what is possible in concrete, steel, and glass by fusing her unrelenting optimism for the future and confidence in the power of creativity with sophisticated design, material, and construction advances.
-What do you think?
-Why are Zaha Hadid’s buildings so extraordinary?
-What influenced her signature style?
-If you’d like this type of blog, then share it with your friends and tell us which topic you want to read next from architecture.

 Early Life

-Zaha Hadid was born on October 31st, 1950 in Baghdad, Iraq.
+Zaha Hadid was born on October 31st, 1950, in Baghdad, Iraq.
 She belonged to a wealthy family.
 Her father was a well-known industrialist, and her mother was an artist from Mosul.
-After completing a bachelor’s degree in mathematics from the American University of Beirut, Lebanon.
-She moved to London in 1972 to attend the Architectural Association (AA) School, where she received her Diploma in 1977.
-She taught at the AA School until 1987 and has held various chairs and guest professorships at institutions all over the world, including Columbia, Harvard, Yale, and the Vienna University of Applied Arts.
-In 1979, she founded Zaha Hadid Architects in London.
+She had one brother, Foulath Hadid, who was a writer, accountant, and expert in Arab affairs.
+For schooling, she joined boarding schools in England and Switzerland in the 1960s.
+She attended high school and, after completing a bachelor’s degree in mathematics from the American University of Beirut, Lebanon.
+She moved to London in 1972 to study at the Architectural Association (AA) School of Architecture, where she received her diploma in 1977.

 Recognition

 Hadid’s first work engaged with the Russian avant-garde movement, notably Kazimir Malevich and Vladimir Tatlin.
 Their work inspired her to adopt painting as a design tool, liberating herself from the conventions of architectural drawing, which she found to be limiting.
 For Hadid, there were no boundaries between architecture, art, and design.
 She revisited the work of Malibuk in a new, dynamic way, translating his geometric abstract art into actual buildings.
 During the early 1980s, Hadid introduced the architectural world to this new style through her radical and experimental designs, characterized by abstraction, fragmentation, and movement.
 Although widely published in architectural journals, these early ambitions were never realized.
 One of them included a plan for the Peak, a ledger center in Hong Kong.
-A horizontal skyscraper formed by different layers of shard-like panels appeared to hover at a diagonal down the hillside site.
-Although left incomplete, the project represented a significant breakthrough in Hadid’s career, bringing her international recognition.

 Despite creating her architectural firm, Zaha Hadid Architects, it was not until 1993 that Hadid’s first project was realized.
 This was the Vitra fire station in Viola, Rhine, Germany.
 The world could finally see her imagination come to life.
 In a brick and mortar structure, visitors can see the superposition of razor-sharp geometric planes, fragmentation, dynamic stream of movement, and multi-viewpoint perspective.